ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Methodology

-The next step involves computation of the style regularization loss components, which have been specifically designed to impose additional constraints on the style-dependent features \( f_{sty}^s, f_{sty}^a \) and \( f_{sty}^b \) and improve the overall disentanglement capability of the architecture.
-To serve as the ground truth for the reconstruction, we utilize a downscaled version of the original images, which are believed to retain only style-related information due to resizing and the loss of their inherent structural features:
+\textbf{Style Regularization:} The next step involves computation of the style regularization loss components, which have been specifically designed to impose additional constraints on the style-dependent features (\( f_{sty}^o, f_{sty}^a, f_{sty}^b \)) and improve the overall disentanglement capability of the architecture.
+To serve as the ground truth for the reconstruction, we utilize a downscaled version of the original images, which typically preserve style-related information and lose their inherent structural features due to resizing.
+We apply a reconstruction loss to compare the reconstructed images ($\tilde{x}^o,\tilde{x}^a,\tilde{x}^b$) with the downscaled images: